-First, let’s talk about what I mean by “real food”.
+First, let's talk about what I mean by "real food".
 The blog 100 Days of Real Food has some great information on how they define real food.
-My definitions are listed below.
+My (slightly altered) definitions are below.

 When you're shopping for real food, here's what you should look for.